psliwa/fluent-traversable/README.md

 There are no loops, if statements, it looks straightforward, flow is clear and explicit (when you now what `filter`, `flatMap`, `map` etc methods are doing - as I said before the basics functional programming patters are needed ;)).

+> **IMPORTANT**
+>
+> What does `flatMap` do?
+It maps single values to collections of values and then merges all those collections into
+> one collection.
+In example above `Book` has many authors, thanks to `flatMap` we are able to extract all authors to
+> one dimensional array.
+When we would use `map`, on output would be array of authors' arrays.

 `is` class (alias to `Predicates` class) is factory for closures that have one argument and evaluate it to boolean value.
 There are `lt`, `gt`, `eq`, `not` etc methods.
 Closures in php are very lengthy, you have to write `function` keyword, curly braces, return statement, semicolon etc - a lot of syntax noise.
 Closure is multiline (yes, I now it can